openstack/manila-specs/specs/queens/ensure-share.rst

 dictionary.
 Drivers will have complete control of the contents of the dictionary to be hashed.
 Driver can include any of the following:

 1. The ID of the most recent DB migration.
-Including this value guarantees that ensure_shares will be called after DB schema changes.
+The manager will add new ``get_recent_db_migration_id`` interface to supply this value to the driver.
+Then this value guarantees that ensure_shares will be called after DB schema changes.
 2. Any of the keys and values in the oslo config object.
 Including these values guarantees that ensure_shares is called whenever the config file changes in a way that impacts the driver.